HexaField/decentralized-agent-coding-framework/backlog.md

 ---

 ## Top next priorities
-- [ ] Improve agent readiness: ensure 200 /health before marking Ready (code-server can take a moment to start)
+- [ ] Dashboard auto-refresh or SSE for live task status and logs
-- [ ] Dashboard show PR/task outputs from `/state` and orchestrator’s live task list
+- [ ] Persist task logs and expose `/tasks/:id/logs`; live-tail in dashboard
 - [ ] Expand orchestrator to full CRUD + persistence (and expose to dashboard)
-- [ ] PVC for agent `/state` with persistence; surface PR URL in dashboard
+- [ ] PVC for agent `/state` and surface PR URL/artifacts in dashboard
 - [ ] CI pipeline for build/test and container publish; switch imagePullPolicy accordingly

 ---